 It’s snowing here in New York City.
 Schools are out all over the city.
 Even I had my classes cancelled.
 As a Michigander who spent four years in Burlington, Vt., I can’t say I’m overly impressed by this “blizzard.”
 But when a city the size of this one gets hit by a decent amount of […]

-October 15th, 2009 · Comments Off · Journalism, Manhattan, Multimedia, Upper West Side
+October 15th, 2009 · Comments Off on I JUST FREELANCED · Journalism, Manhattan, Multimedia, Upper West Side

 As you can see from the post below, my buddy Matthew Huisman and I covered/rode in the 2009 Broadway Bomb longboard race.
 We got our story and video published at the Westside Independent.
 Check it out here.